-Figure 14: NRW's FRAW map for rivers and ordinary watercourses and surface water flood risk within the Lower Rhondda Fach SFRA

-The highest risk posed to people and properties within the SFRA is broadly associated with the network of named and unnamed ordinary watercourses which drain from the steep hillsides in the north and south of the SFRA.
-Whilst the headwaters have generally remained in a 'natural' condition, the watercourses have been modified on the hillsides in relation to the industrial legacy such as coal spoil tips.
-These watercourses have also been heavily modified and culverted beneath urban development on the valley floor before discharging into both the Rhondda Fach (from the north) and Rhondda Fawr River (from the west) before merging and flowing east through the SFRA.
+Figure 14: NRW's FRAW map for rivers and ordinary watercourses and surface water flood risk within the Lower Rhondda Fach SFRA steep hillsides in the north and south of the SFRA.
+Whilst the headwaters have generally remained in a 'natural' condition, the watercourses have been heavily modified and culverted beneath urban development on the valley floor before discharging into both the Rhondda Fach (from the north) and Rhondda Fawr River (from the west) before merging and flowing east through the SFRA.
 Flooding is primarily sourced from culvert inlets and bank breaches associated to the network of ordinary watercourses.